fa7ad/fa7ad.github.io/data/posts/03_fp-higher-order-functions.md

 ## Appendix / Additional Links

 I talk briefly about a few *Categories* of data types.
-If you wanna look at more of these categories, take a look at the wonderful [**fantasy-land**](https://github.com/fantasyland/fantasy-land) specifications that defines *Algebraic* Data Types in terminology we JS devs can understand.
+If you want to look at more of these categories, take a look at the wonderful [**fantasy-land**](https://github.com/fantasyland/fantasy-land) specifications that defines *Algebraic* Data Types in terminology we JS devs can understand.

 Also check out the amazing [**ramda**](https://ramdajs.com/) library for more useful functional utilities like *performant* and *curried* implementations of *map*, *filter*, *reduce* or even helper functions that help you easily combine these operations into a *transducer* (more on this in a later article).